• Skip to primary navigation

 Bathroom Shelves

-Turning to the left of our tub nook, you’ll find the floating wood shelves that I installed just a few days ago:
+Turning to the left of our tub nook, you’ll find the floating wood shelves that I installed to the right of our shower:

-I’ll share the details on the shelves in just a minute but first let’s talk about some of the pretties on them – the white woven basket up top holds extra rolls of toilet paper & this cute belly basket (size small) holds our washcloths:
+I’ll share the details on our floating shelves in just a minute but first let’s talk about some of the pretties on them – the white woven basket up top holds extra rolls of toilet paper & this cute belly basket holds our washcloths:

 We also have a jar of bath bombs and a spot for our favorite fluffy bath towels:

-My floating shelves are c/o UltraShelf – they are 12″ deep white oak in the pickled white finish and are available {here} (they are generously giving my readers 25% off through this link!).
+My floating shelves are c/o UltraShelf – they are 12″ deep white oak in the pickled white finish and are available {here} (they are generously giving my readers 25% off when you use this link and enter code DRIVENBYDECOR at checkout!).
 They came complete with all of the hardware needed to hang them and are beautifully made – I absolutely love the finish:

-You guys had a LOT of questions about these when I shared them in Instagram Stories so I’ll be giving more details about my shelves including installation tips, cost vs. DIYing your own, specifics on the heights I hung them, etc. in a future post (Update!
-Get all the nitty gritty details on our floating wood shelves {here}).
-Underneath our floating shelves is {this lidded seagrass basket – size large} that we’re using as our clothes hamper:
+You can get all of the nitty gritty details (installation tips, cost vs. DIYing your own, specifics on shelf heights, etc.) in my full post on our bathroom floating shelves.
+Under our floating shelves is {this lidded seagrass basket – size large} that we’re using as our clothes hamper:

 Marble Shower

-Right next to our open shelving our new shower which is a huge upgrade from the Mork from Ork shower pod in our old master bathroom:
+Right next to our open shelving is our new shower which is a huge upgrade from the Mork from Ork shower pod in our old bathroom:

 I chose {this 3″ x 12″ Bianco Bello tile} for the shower walls and {this Bianco Bello 2″ hexagon tile} for the shower floor – both are c/o Walker Zanger and are grouted with Mapei’s “Frost” grout.
 I fell in love with this particular marble because it’s the perfect not-too-blue, not-too-yellow tone and while it’s so very simple, it’s also really stunning once installed:

-My shower niche is definitely one of my favorite things about my entire bathroom – it was created with the same Bianco Bello tile with Carrara marble shelves that were remnants supplied by my tile guys:
+My shower niche is definitely one of my favorite things about my bathroom remodel before and after.
+It was created with the same Bianco Bello tile with Carrara marble shelves that were remnants supplied by my tile guys:

 On Shower Niche Shelves: Shampoo & Conditioner Pump Bottles (16 oz white/gold) | Body brush | Sea sponge